Special offer

 What is employee feedback?

-Eight types of feedback and when to use it
+Nine types of feedback and when to use them

 Understanding the various types of feedback can help managers choose the approach that best fits the situation and their goals for employee development.
 Feedback often falls into one of these types: